House of Representatives of Puerto Rico: Salary and benefits

-The annual salary for full-time work of each representative is $73,775 USD annually, except for the Speaker which receives $110,663, and the Speaker pro tempore, the Majority and Minority Leaders, the Majority and Minority Whips, and the presidents of the Commission on Government and the Commission on Treasury which receive $84,841 each.
+The annual salary for full-time work of each representative is US$73,775 annually, except for the Speaker which receives US$110,663, and the Speaker pro tempore, the Majority and Minority Leaders, the Majority and Minority Whips, and the presidents of the Commission on Government and the Commission on Treasury which receive US$84,841 each.

 Representatives are allowed to generate additional income from outside their legislative employment subject to restrictions, and only the representatives which do not receive an annual salary are entitled to additional benefits such as per diem or car allowance.
 Costs associated to traveling outside of Puerto Rico is reimbursed.
 Cost-of-living adjustments have been frozen since 2005.
 All representatives qualify for the same retirement and health benefits as of all other employees of the government of Puerto Rico.

 In addition, all representatives are provided with office space, secretarial services, advisors, support personnel, office supplies, and stationery.
 Hiring of personnel working directly for each representative is at the discretion of each representative.
 Rather than providing these resources and services directly, representatives are instead assigned a budget from which they retrieve funds to cover such costs.
 Representatives that preside commissions are assigned larger budgets than those who do not, thus creating a difference between the budgets assigned to representatives from the party holding a majority in the House versus the ones in minority as majority representatives tend to be the ones who preside commissions.